ang1337/random-ctf-writeups/RPISEC-lab7A/lab7A_my_writeup.md

 ![image](https://user-images.githubusercontent.com/45107680/95113498-377fdc00-074b-11eb-8355-cd5ba981e9cb.png)

-There are stack canaries, but it doesn't seem to bother me, because stack is not that much used in this program, maybe the payload needs to be written to the heap, who knows ;)
+There are stack canaries, but it doesn't seem to bother me too much, because stack is not that much used in this program, maybe the payload needs to be written to the heap, who knows ;)

-NX is on, which means that every virtual memory page is either writable OR executable.
+NX is on, which means that every virtual memory page is either writable OR executable, not writable and executable at the same time.
 That means that writing a shellcode to stack/heap and then jumping to it is not a viable option.
 I can bypass it via ROP (Return Oriented Programming).

 The binary was not compiled as PIE, good news!
 It means that binary image addresses are not affected by ASLR, so I can hardcode any address related to a binary image.
 Stack and heap addresses are affected by ASLR though, so there is no option to hardcode them.
 The rest of the mitigations are not relevant for this challenge, at least for my solution.